michaelbrownuc/GadgetSetAnalyzer/README.md

  3. Result Folder Name (--result_folder_name <name>): Indicates that GSA should place results for the run in results/<name>
  4. Original Name (--original_name <name>): Indicates that GSA should use a specific <name> in the output for the original binary.
  5. Output Console (--output_console): Indicates that GSA should output gadget set and comparison data to the console.
  6. Output Tables (--output_tables): Indicates that GSA should produce output file 9.
-Ignored if output_metrics is not set.
+Ignored if --output_metrics is not set.
  7. Output Gadget Locality (--output_locality): Indicates that GSA should produce output file 6.
-Ignored if output_metrics is not set.
+Ignored if --output_metrics is not set.
 Takes extra time.
+ 8. Output Simplified Metrics (--output_simple): Indicates that GSA should produce a simplified version of outputs useful for determining security improvements.
+Ignored if --output_metrics is not set.

 The analyzer has 2 required inputs: